|1. Bretton Woods|

 The dollar was the numéraire of the system, i.e., it was the standard to which every other currency was pegged.
 Accordingly, the U.S. did not have the power to set the exchange rate between the dollar and any other currency.

-Changing the value of dollar in terms of gold has no real effect, because the values of other currencies were pegged to the dollar.
+Changing the value of dollar in terms of gold has no real effect, because the parities of other currencies were pegged to the dollar.
 This is the n-th currency problem.This problem would not have existed if most of other currencies were pegged to gold.
 However, none of these currencies were pegged to gold because they were not convertible into gold. (limited supply of gold)

 Invasion of Normandy (June 6, 1944)

-The political complement of this meeting to establish United Nations was held in San Francisco and the charter was signed in June 1945 (after Germany's surrender).
+This meeting to establish United Nations was held in San Francisco and the charter was signed in June 1945 (after Germany's surrender).

 |2.
 Contents of the Articles of Agreement (copy)|